SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 In this article, you'll learn how to create a SharePoint Framework solution that uses the Microsoft Graph API with a custom set of permissions.
 For a conceptual overview of this technology, see [Connect to Azure AD-secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

 > [!IMPORTANT]
-> You can consume the Microsoft Graph API with versions of SharePoint Framework earlier than v1.4.1, either via the native **GraphHttpClient**, or by directly using [Microsoft identity platfomr authentication libraries](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-v2-libraries) implicit OAuth flow.
+> You can consume the Microsoft Graph API with versions of SharePoint Framework earlier than v1.4.1, either via the native **GraphHttpClient**, or by directly using [Microsoft identity platfomr authentication libraries](/azure/active-directory/develop/reference-v2-libraries) implicit OAuth flow.
 However, the former approach is bound to a predefined set of permissions, which presents some limitations, and the latter is complex from a development perspective.
-For details about how to implement an implicit OAuth flow, see [Connect to APIs secured with Azure Active Directory](./web-parts/guidance/connect-to-api-secured-with-aad.md).

 ## Solution overview